 Miso is traditional Japanese seasoning made from soybeans and a grain (e.g. rice, barley, wheat, rye), fermented with salt and koji (a fungus).
 Before the fungus part grosses you out, this is the part that gives it health benefits, providing gut-friendly beneficial bacteria!
 Miso has a salty, umami flavour and is incredibly delicious as a soup and to flavour dishes.

 Is there anything better than a side dish of delicious oven-roasted potatoes?!
-No matter whether you prefer sweet potatoes, white potatoes or any other variety.
+No matter whether you prefer sweet, white or any other variety.
 Roasted as chips, fries, whole baked, hassleback or chopped in chunks.
 Seasoned with herbs, spices, garlic, olive oil or simply salt & pepper.
 There is no denying the humble potato is versatile, incredibly delicious and so simple to cook!
-Here’s the low down the health benefits of potatoes, glycemic index, AND one of my favourite potato recipes!
+Here’s the low down the health benefits, glycemic index, AND one of my favourite family friendly and oh so simple potato recipes!

 Take your snack attack to the next level with this healthy, nutritious, super creamy, gorgeous hot pink homemade hummus dip.
 Perfect with raw chopped veggies, homemade roasted veggie chips, rice crackers, or as a sandwich spread.